Itinerary

 Then it’s time to head for Zion National Park on one of the most scenic drives in the American Southwest.
 Keep an eye out for bighorn sheep as we follow the narrow two-lane road that cuts through canyons and twists below towering monoliths.
 As we approach Zion, we pass Checkerboard Mesa, a 6,250-foot landmark of striated Navajo Sandstone.
 Early Mormon pioneers gave Zion its name—so striking was its beauty that it evoked images of the biblical Promised Land.
 The U.S. government agreed and made it a national park in 1919.
 Multi-hued sandstone ramparts rise above the valley floor where the Virgin River flows among the cottonwoods, carving a deep canyon over millennia and blending lush greenery with dramatic rockscapes.

-Following a peaceful morning hike in Zion, we travel south to one of America’s most iconic national parks: Grand Canyon, established in 1919.
-Lying entirely within the state of Arizona, the park encompasses 278 miles of the Colorado River and adjacent plateau.
+One of America’s most iconic national parks, Grand Canyon was established in 1919.
+Lying entirely within the state of Arizona, the park encompasses 278 miles of the Colorado River and adjacent Colorado Plateau.
 Located on the ancestral homelands of 11 tribal communities that hold the space sacred, Grand Canyon is one of the most spectacular examples of erosion anywhere on Earth.
 Humans have lived in the Grand Canyon region for 25,000 years, a mere blip in time compared to the 1.7 billion-year-old Vishnu Schist rocks visible along the Colorado River in the bottom of the canyon.
+Once we check in to our hotel near the South Rim late this afternoon, we gather for dinner and an orientation to all that lies ahead as we delve into the canyon’s wonders.

-We spend the day on several hikes, tapping the deep knowledge of our Expedition Leader who knows the best trails and viewpoints for a more secluded encounter with this extraordinary geological phenomenon.
-Admire vistas from different viewpoints along the rim and just below, enjoying moments of relative solitude away from the crowds that frequent the opposite side.
-Tonight, we share a fare well dinner together at the lodge.
-Then, step out onto the stone terrace once night falls for a final chance to stargaze: Grand Canyon National Park was recognized as an International Dark Sky Park in 2019, after a three-year endeavor to protect its night skies by altering light fixtures and taking measures to reduce light pollution.
+We spend the day on several mellow hikes, tapping the deep knowledge of our Expedition Leader who knows the best trails and viewpoints for a more secluded encounter with this extraordinary geological phenomenon.
+Admire vistas from several different spots along the rim and just below, doing our best to enjoy moments of relative solitude away from crowds.
+As the sun begins to set, we share a farewell dinner together on the South Rim.
+Then step outside once night falls for a last chance to stargaze: Grand Canyon National Park was recognized as an International Dark Sky Park in 2019, after a three-year endeavor to protect its night skies by altering light fixtures and taking measures to reduce light pollution.

 Please note: This itinerary is subject to change, as departures may visit Grand Canyon, Zion and Bryce in a different order than what is outlined above.
 Your precise itinerary will be communicated to you once your trip dates are confirmed.